itsmecevi/ml-discordcamp-draft/1-introduction/homework.md

 7. Create an array `y` with values `[1100, 800, 750, 850, 1300, 1000, 1000, 1300, 800]`.
 8. Multiply the inverse of `XTX` with the transpose of `X`, and then multiply the result by `y`.
 Call the result `w`.
 9. What's the value of the first element of `w`?

-> **Note**: You just implemented linear regression.
-We'll talk about it in the next lesson.

-- -0.0723
-- 4.5949
-- 31.6537
-- 63.5643

-## Submit the results

-* Submit your results here: https://forms.gle/vLp3mvtnrjJxCZx66
-* You can submit your solution multiple times.
-In this case, only the last submission will be used
-* If your answer doesn't match options exactly, select the closest one

-## Deadline

-The deadline for submitting is 12 September 2022 (Monday), 23:00 CEST (Berlin time).

-After that, the form will be closed.